tonywied17/222-discord-bot/README.md

 ## License

-This project is licensed under [insert your license here], see the LICENSE file for details.
+This project is licensed under GPL-3.0 license, see the LICENSE file for details.

 ## Acknowledgements